punchupworld/sheethuahua/README.md

 const sheets = Spreadsheet('<sheetsId>', [userTable, groupTable]);
 ```

-To fetch and parse the data, we can use `.get(tableName: string)` method.
-Returned data will have an array of objects of defined `Column` type.
+Spreadsheet's `.get()` is used to fetch and parse the data as an array of objects of defined `Column` type.
 An error will be thrown if the data can not be parsed as expected type.

 ```ts
 // const users: {